usaqlain01/fld/docroot/sites/all/modules/addthis/README.txt

 There are two ways of using the module:

 1) Display AddThis button in node links.
-* Go to Administer / Site configuration / AddThis.
+* Go to Configure / System / AddThis.
 * Check Display on node pages.
 * Optionally check Display in node teasers.
-* If you want to limit AddThis visibility by content type go to Administer / Content management / Content types and choose a content type.
-Visibility can be set for each content type under Workflow settings.
+* If you want to limit AddThis visibility by content type, go to Structure / Content types and click the Edit link next to a content type.
+  Visibility can be set for each content type in the "AddThis settings" section.

 2) Use AddThis as a block.
-* Go to Site building / Blocks and make AddThis button block visible.
+* Go to Structure / Blocks and make the AddThis button block visible.

 -- CUSTOMIZATION --

-You have a number of options available at Administer / Site configuration / Addthis under Button image settings and Widget settings.
+You have a number of options available at Configure / System / AddThis under Button image settings and Widget settings.
 Image settings control the button image and widget controls the drop down and window that is opened when user clicks on a link sharing service.
 More information on how to customize your AddThis button can be found at http://addthis.com/help/customize/custom-button/

 If configuration options are not flexible enough for you it is also possible to override theme_addthis_button in your own theme.